openPMD/openPMD-standard/STANDARD.md

 The used hierarchical data file format must provide the capability to

   - create groups and sub-groups (in-file directories)
-  - create multi-dimensional, homogenous array-based data structures
+  - create multi-dimensional, homogeneous array-based data structures

 while allowing for each of those to assign